ryankosta/ryankosta.github.io/docs/index.md

 	- Hire and manage a team of other interns doing similar work

 ## Volunteer
+- 2024-Ongoing: Chair of event planning for [UCSD Graduate Women in Computing](https://gradwic.ucsd.edu/)
-- 2023-Ongoing: Co-chair of event planning and publicity for [UCSD Graduate Women in Computing](https://gradwic.ucsd.edu/)
+- 2023-2024: Co-chair of event planning and publicity for [UCSD Graduate Women in Computing](https://gradwic.ucsd.edu/)
-- 2023-Ongoing: President of Origami Folders club at UCSD
+- 2023-2024: President of Origami Folders club at UCSD
 - 2022 : Session Chair for [WORDS 22](https://www.wordsworkshop.org/words-2022)

 ## Social